CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 PC1  PC2  PC3  PC4  PC5  PC6
 68.8 13.1  7.0  5.7  5.4  0.0
 </pre>
-Around 68.8% of the variance in the data can be explained by our geneset.
+Around 68.8% of the variance in the data can be explained by genes in our geneset.
 Which is pretty good.

 <img src="PC_variance_plot.png" >